-El Huevo: Alleged Mexican drug lord's arrest causes violent clashes
+El Huevo: Alleged drug lord's arrest causes violent clashes in Mexico

 Juan Treviño was arrested in the state of Tamaulipas, one of Mexico's most violent regions.
 A few days earlier, local authorities had announced a $100,000 reward for his capture.

-He is accused of leading a powerful criminal organisation, the Northeast Cartel, which is thought to hold power in at least five US states, according to Mexico's Secretary of Security Rosa Rodriguez, quoted by Reuters news agency.
+He is accused of leading a powerful criminal organisation, the Northeast Cartel, and its armed gang, Troops from Hell.

 Mr Treviño's family is also connected with organised crime groups in Mexico.
 His uncle is Miguel Ángel Treviño Morales, once the leader of the infamous drug cartel Los Zetas.
 Now serving a life sentence, he was accused of ordering massacres and running drugs on a global scale.

 Los Zetas members became particularly infamous for their brutality, often torturing and decapitating their victims.
-The gang is now largely disbanded and has splintered into several groups, including the Northeast Cartel, which authorities say Juan Treviño lead.
+The gang is now largely disbanded and has splintered into several groups, including the Northeast Cartel.

 Arrest leads to street violence

-Following Mr Treviño's arrest, violence erupted on the streets of Nuevo Laredo between members of his cartel and the military.
-Some 700 troops and four military helicopters were needed to secure the area.
+Juan Treviño's arrest caused a retaliatory gun fight by members of his cartel in the border city of Nuevo Laredo, which is situated opposite Laredo in Texas.
+Some 700 military troops and four helicopters were needed to secure the area.

 Videos shared on social media showed large lorries on fire and roads blocked.
 Several international bridges between the US and Mexico were closed due to the unrest.

-Mexico's secretary of national defence told newspaper La Jornada that 38 government facilities and 22 military headquarters were attacked.
-The US consulate in the city also confirmed it was damaged.
+Mexico's secretary of national defence said that 38 government facilities and 22 military headquarters were attacked.
+The US consulate in the city also confirmed it was damaged and was forced to close temporarily.

 The state of Tamaulipas is known for violent killings and disappearances, often linked to powerful drug cartels who battle for territory.